pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       Searches for ``text`` on a page.
 Identical to :meth:`TextPage.search`.

       :arg str text: Text to search for.
-Upper and lower case are treated as equal.
+Upper / lower case is ignored.
 The string may contain spaces.

       :arg int hit_max: Maximum number of occurrences accepted.
       :arg bool quads: Return :ref:`Quad` instead of :ref:`Rect` objects.